DuarteBatista/ANCVIVC---Advanced-Network-Configuration-of-several-Virtual-ISPs-and-Virtual-Companie/README.md

 ## Description

-ANCVIVC (Advanced Network Configuration of several Virtual ISPs and Virtual Companies) is a project that was developed for the Advanced Network Topics course in Computer Engineering at the Polytechnic of Leiria.
+ANCVIVC (Advanced Network Configuration of several Virtual ISPs and Virtual Companies) is a project that was developed for the Advanced Network Topics curricular unit of Computer Engineering course at the Polytechnic of Leiria.
 The final grade for this project was 16 (sixteen, on a scale of 0 to 20).
 The main aim of this project was to plan, design, configure and document a network scenario with several interconnected ISPs and provide connectivity to a business customer.
 The tasks of designing and configuring the ISP network were carried out using the GNS3 application.

 Some of the requirements implemented to achieve the objectives were: